 We recommend repeating the Sports Hormone Check 3-4 times per year to understand your baseline (or normal) marker range, as well as how your metabolic and female hormone test markers change throughout your training.

-This hormone analysis includes an oestrogen, testosterone and progesterone test, as well as an LH, FSH and prolactin test.
+This hormone analysis includes an oestrogen, testosterone and progesterone test, as well as an LH and FSH test.
 These sex hormones (in conjunction with adrenal and thyroid hormones) exert powerful effects on the body.
 Knowing the function and levels of these hormones is a positive step in creating hormone balance and achieving wellbeing.

 Too much oestradiol (oestrogen) is linked to acne, constipation, loss of sex drive, depression, weight gain, PMS, period pain, and thyroid dysfunction.
 The effects of low oestradiol are evident in menopause and include mood swings, vaginal dryness, hot flashes, night sweats and osteoporosis.